+- 1. Shortage of working capital

 - 2. Marketing problem-purchase of products

 - 3. Deficiency of skills

 - 4. Lack of cooperation among women.

 The Cooperative League of Thailand conducts four training programmes for cooperative women groups per year and each course consists of 30 women or 120 persons annually.
 The objective is to upgrade the quality of life of cooperative member-families and to teach such courses as viewing and dress-making, food preservation artificial flower making, weaving and health.